simoneas02/algorithms/src/chapter-1/chapter-1.md

 ### Example

-Try to guess my number in the fewst tries possible.
+Try to guess my number in the fewest tries possible.

 ```JS
 const list = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]